Chalarangelo/30-seconds-of-code/blog_posts/javascript-add-key-value-pair-to-object.md

 ### Object.defineProperty()

 Another, less-common, way to add a key-value pair to an object is to use `Object.defineProperty()`.
-This is the lest performant way to add a key-value pair to an object, but it allows the new property to be precisely defined.
+This is the lest performant way to add a key-value pair to an object, but it allows the new property to be **precisely defined**.
 This function accepts either a data or accessor descriptor as its second argument, allowing the behavior of the new property to be customized as desired.
 Bear in mind that you can add multiple properties at once, using `Object.defineProperties()`.

 ```js
 const obj = { a: 1 };